LucasO21/retail_analytics/README.md

 ![](png/customer_red.png)

-Fore customer 15125 in the examples above, the model predicted a high probability of making a purchase in the next 90 days (92%).
+For customer 15125 in the examples above, the model predicted a high probability of making a purchase in the next 90 days (92%).
 However while this customer did make a purchase, the amount spent was over $3K less than what the model predicted ($733 actual vs $3216 predicted).
 This customer will be a prime candidate to reach